CBA Team Contact

 Kevin has been developing and selling workforce management solutions to banks for over 25 years.
 His background includes both working in and consulting to the banking industry.
 Because of his background, Kevin brings an informed perspective, providing additional credibility and knowledge to the process.
 Earlier this year he joined the Kronos team as a Retail Banking Expert, and can expound on how the Kronos solution is uniquely capable of assisting Banks in managing their retail networks through this transformative time.

-Bob Meara is a senior analyst in Celent's banking group, with a research focus on branch and ATM delivery channels, customer analytics and check and cash payment processing technologies.
-A well known authority on remote deposit capture, Mr. Meara has led multiple consulting engagements including several proprietary research projects involving financial services hardware, software and the impact of self-service on branch banking.
+Bob Meara is a senior analyst with Celent's banking practice and is based in Atlanta, Georgia.
+His research focuses on the branch and ATM delivery channels, omnichannel delivery and check and cash payment processing technologies.
+A well known authority on remote deposit capture, Bob has led multiple consulting engagements involving financial services hardware, software and the impact of self-service on branch banking.

-Before joining Celent, Mr. Meara was the director of product marketing at Alogent.
-Previously, Bob has also held positions in marketing and brand management at Stonebridge Technologies, Telemate.net Software, BellSouth, Hayes Corporation, and Procter & Gamble in addition to being a commissioned naval officer.
+Prior to Alogent, Bob also held positions in marketing and brand management at BellSouth, Hayes Corporation, and Procter & Gamble in addition to being a commissioned naval officer.

-Mr. Meara earned a B.S. in Applied Physics and Electrical Engineering from Case Western Reserve University.
+Bob earned a Bachelor of Science in Applied Physics and Electrical Engineering from Case Western Reserve University.